Nerdy Boys, Fat Girls, and Access to Sex

 Is (perceived) access to sex the currency underpinning the relationship economy?

-One night, I was eating dinner at my boyfriend’s house.
-In typical Polish fashion, we were eating open faced sandwiches.
-In typical nerd fashion, we were speaking in depth and passionately about topics of interest to us.
+One night, I was eating dinner at my ex-boyfriend’s house.
+In typical Polish fashion, we had open faced sandwiches.
+In typical nerd fashion, we spoke passionately about topics of interest.

-It’s a convenient dovetail of sorts — he’s writing a blog series about Dating for Nerds, and I’m researching Pick Up Artists for a Sociology Master’s Degree.
-The conversation came around to our projects, and in particular to kino escalation.
+He was writing about Dating for Nerds, and I was researching Pick Up Artists for a Sociology Master’s degree.
+The conversation came around to kino escalation: a pattern of touch escalation over the course of a date.

 “The way you describe it sounds like entitlement,” I said.